Yuchan-wang/Prompt-cusp-evolution-profiles/README.md

 - `meta`: metadata such as the halo/k lists and notes

-# Warm Dark Matter Halo Analysis Code
+## Warm Dark Matter Halo Analysis Code

 This repository contains the Python analysis pipeline used to investigate the evolution of prompt cusps in Warm Dark Matter (WDM) halos.

 The code processes cosmological simulation data (Gadget/HDF5 format), identifies Lagrangian density peaks, traces particle histories, and fits density profiles to characterize the central structure of dark matter halos.

-## Overview of Scripts

 The analysis is split into several modules, each handling a specific stage of the pipeline.